pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

     source_writer.SetInputData(source)
     source_writer.Write()

-At the end only the boundary meshes are missing.
+At the end, only the boundary meshes are missing.
 Finally, we create the boundary meshes using the ExtractSurface utility from the OGS project.
 If OGS is operated under Ubuntu, it works like this: